 - Help caregivers plan for the possibility that they eventually may need more help at home or may have to look into residential care.

-For more information on Alzheimer's disease, contact:
+For more information on Alzheimer's disease and other dementias, contact:

 This national voluntary health organization supports Alzheimer's disease research and care and offers information and support to patients and families.
-It has local chapters with community information including referrals, support groups, and safety services.
+It has local chapters with community information, including referrals, support groups, and safety services.